 We are Tolga and Selvi Cirak and founders of wiCow.
 Together with our engineering team, we developed a smart early warning system for dairy farmers.
 With an intravaginal sensor, we can detect birth, fever, and heat of cattle and help farmers to have an easier, more sustainable and most important profitable operation with healthy cows.

 Tolga Cirak grew up in a family of farmers and realized very early that cow health monitoring is essential for the success of the farm.
-Photo: wiCow
+(Photo: wiCow)

 What makes your product unique?

 wiCow gives you precise information about your cow from within.
 Body temperature, cow movement, and vaginal activity data make sure that our customers get a high accuracy notification on their wiCow mobile App.
 Also, wiCow can track the postpartum and the prepartum phase of pregnancy.
-With that being said, our farmers can decrease any risk of the retained placenta which is very important to improve cattle fertility and reduce calving intervals.
+With that being said, our farmers can decrease any risk of the retained placenta, which is very important to improve cattle fertility and reduce calving intervals.
 After the calving, wiCow will continue its job in giving health information.
 At this stage, it is essential to know if the mother cattle suffer from milk fever or not.
 During the calving period, we give our farmers two notifications: 24 hours pre-calving notification and the real birth notification.
-In both situations, farmers can give birth assistance if complications occur and can reduce the number of mother cow and calves deaths. wiCow so far has the highest accuracy in the market depending on the alerts it produces and proven reduction in mortality rate.
+In both situations, farmers can give birth assistance if complications occur and can reduce the number of mother cow and calves deaths.
+Our technology, the highest accuracy in the market depending on the alerts it produces and proven reduction in mortality rate.

 What are your goals in the next 3 years?

 While developing wiCow we have done lots of R&D work.
 We worked with veterinarians and saw the importance of including a vet in our team.
-Since our product is a medical device a veterinarian should be the main contact person for potential farmers.
+Since our product is a medical device, a veterinarian should be the main contact person for potential farmers.
 With that being said, we would like to expand our team and want to be known within the German farmers' community.
 After that, we are aiming to find distributors and supporting partners who could help us to grow in the whole of Europe.

 Why did you apply for Innovation Hub RootCamp?